| Program start date | Application deadline |

 - A completed Vocational Education and Training (VET) Certificate III or higher, studied at a TAFE or Registered Training Organisation (RTO), or equivalent.

-- A completed Tertiary Preparation Certificate (TPC) or bridging program studied at a TAFE, Registered Training Organisation (RTO) or University, or equivalent.
+- A completed Tertiary Preparation Certificate (TPC) or bridging program studied at a TAFE, Registered Training Organisation (RTO), or University, or equivalent.

 - Partial completion of a Vocational Education and Training (VET) Diploma, of at least 50% from a TAFE or Registered Training Organisation (RTO), or equivalent.

-- Two years full-time (or equivalent) work experience that demonstrates the development of literacy, analytical skills and broad general knowledge, evidenced by a detailed resume.
+- Two years full-time (or equivalent) work experience that demonstrates the development of literacy, analytical skills, and broad general knowledge, evidenced by a detailed resume.

-- Language requirements: Standard English Language Proficiency (ELP) requirements apply.
+- Language Requirements: Standard English Language Proficiency (ELP) requirements apply.

 Credit and Pathways

-If you’ve completed relevant tertiary study, or work experience related to your course, you could receive credit towards your degree.
-Which would mean completing your qualification quicker.
-Find out how to apply for credit and see our credit policy.
+If students have completed relevant tertiary study or work experience related to their course, they could receive credit towards their degree, which would mean completing their qualification quicker.

 How to Apply